Navigation path

 NO — the EU certificate of conformity is a manufacturer's declaration that the vehicle described has been assembled on the production line under their responsibility and meets the requirements of EU law.
 A customised vehicle would have to undergo an individual approval under the national law in the EU country of registration.
 Where a customised vehicle is exported, the relevant authorities in the host country will require specific technical checks or certificates to be provided, or they may even conduct tests under their own national legislation before agreeing to register it.

-Registration may be more complicated if your car was made before 1996, because it is unlikely to have an EU certificate of conformity.
-Your UK documents are valid only in the UK and the Portuguese authorities may well require some technical adjustments to the car.
+Registration may be more complicated if your car was made before 1996 because it is unlikely to have an EU certificate of conformity.
+Your Irish documents are valid only in Ireland and the Portuguese authorities may well require some technical adjustments to the car.
 The modifications will have to be strictly proportional to the safety and environmental standards which they are meant to guarantee.
 Many EU countries have put in place specific national laws including simplified procedures for vintage vehicles intended for restricted road use.

 The time between mandatory roadworthiness tests varies from country to country.
 However, even if your last test in Portugal is still valid under Portuguese legislation, you will have to comply with the frequency of testing required in Spain.